-Approve staff recommendation: Through April 2019, authorize NCRP staff to work with the Chair, Vice-Chair and Executive Committee to pursue funding and provide legislative input that furthers the goals of the NCRP.
-The following assumptions apply: 1.
-NCRP staff would only pursue funding opportunities that align with PRP approved Goals and Objectives 2.
-Prior to proceeding on any funding or legislative opportunity, NCRP staff would receive approval from the Chair and Vice Chair at a minimum, and would request approval from the full Executive Committee 3.
-NCRP staff would send draft funding requests or legislative input to the full PRP and TPRC for comment 4.
-A decision to formally submit a grant application would be voted on by the full PRP 5.
-Any funding request would honor the PRP approved approach to local autonomy - allowing Tribes or counties to opt out of any element of the funding request in which they do not wish to participate.
-6. Funding requests or legislative input will predominantly focus on project implementation, but may also include stakeholder outreach and coordination, technical support for project proponents, data, analysis and planning.
-7. At the April 2019 meeting, this authorization would be revisited by the PRP Motion amended to stipulate this approach is only suitable if the funding deadline is sooner than the next scheduled meeting of the PRP Supervisor McCowen Supervisor Wilson Unanimous 10.19.18 Approve the staff recommendation: Executive Committee are approved to review a letter regarding the Russian River Pilot from the NCRP Tribal leadership, as well as to consider developing and submitting any additional letters or communication with DWR and California Forward regarding the Russian River Pilot.
+Chair, 'that fu 1.
+2. 3.
+4. 5.
+6. 7.
+Motion ve staff recommendation: Through April 2019, authorize NCRP staff to work with the Vice-Chair and Executive Committee to pursue funding and provide legislative input rthers the goals of the NCRP.
+The following assumptions apply: NCRP staff would only pursue funding opportunities that align with PRP approved Goals and Objectives Prior to proceeding on any funding or legislative opportunity, NCRP staff would receive approval from the Chair and Vice Chair at a minimum, and would request approval from the full Executive Committee NCRP staff would send draft funding requests or legislative input to the full PRP and TPRC for comment A decision to formally submit a grant application would be voted on by the full PRP Any funding request would honor the PRP approved approach to local autonomy - allowing Tribes or counties to opt out of any element of the funding request in which they do not wish to participate.
+Funding requests or legislative input will predominantly focus on project implementation, but may also include stakeholder outreach and coordination, technical support for project proponents, data, analysis and planning.
+At the April 2019 meeting, this authorization would be revisited by the PRP Supervisor McCowen Supervisor Wilson Unanimous 10.19.18 • • Motior We the staff recommendation: Executive Committee are approved to review a letter regarding the Russian River Pilot from the NCRP Tribal leadership, as well as to consider developing and submitting any additional letters or communication with DWR and California Forward regarding the Russian River Pilot.
 Note: the NCRP Executive Committee includes two members who reside in the Russian River watershed, and two Tribal members, all of whom are familiar with the Russian River Pilot process to date.
-As per past PRP Policy, any letters submitted on this matter will be shared with the full PRP The Executive Committee and staff will bring a draft policy regarding NCRP interaction with external plans to the full PRP for discussion and consideration during the next NCRP meeting in January Motion amended to incorporate Supervisor Hopkins' concerns about non-tribal DACs in the lower Russian River Supervisor McCowen Supervisor Hopkins Unanimous 10.19.18
+As per past PRP Policy, any letters submitted on this matter will be shared with the full PRP The Executive Committee and staff will bring a draft policy regarding NCRP interaction with external plans to the full PRP for discussion and consideration during the next NCRP meeting in January Supervisor McCowen Supervisor Hopkins Unanimous 10.19.18